 Doing it yourself is always the cheapest average cost for most projects.
 However, when you factor in all that is involved--snap traps and other mouse traps-- then dead mouse removal, it doesn't add up.

 When you do it yourself, you can expect to pay less money for mouse extermination, and the issue might not be resolved.
-Hiring a professional rodent control service is the answer.
+Hiring services for professional mouse control is the answer.

 How Much do the Products and Services Cost?

-Pest control services will tell you what you can expect to pay for their mouse control services.
-Mice extermination pricing includes setting mouse traps for both mice and rats.
+Pest control services will tell you what you can expect to pay for their services first.
+Mice extermination and rat exterminator price includes setting mouse traps for both mice and rats.
 After the initial visit, you will know the exterminator cost for mice.